-The Institution of Mechanical Engineers (IMechE) (www. imeche.org) and the Institution of Engineering and Technology (IET) (www.theiet.org) issue a range of model forms of general conditions of contract specifically for electrical and mechanical work and consultancy.
-The contents of these publications are decided by a joint committee of IET/IMechE members and others representing the various interests of the electrical and mechanical engineering industries.
+The Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET) issue a range of model forms of general conditions of contract specifically for electrical and mechanical work and consultancy.

-There are seven current 'primary publications', comprising four model forms (MF/1 to MF/4) and three commentaries as follows:
+There are seven current 'primary publications', comprising four model forms (MF/1 to MF/4) and three commentaries as follows.

-MF/1 (Revision 6) (2014 edition) (MF/1) - A model form of contract for use in connection with home or overseas contracts for the design, supply and installation of electrical, electronic and mechanical plant, including special conditions for the ancillary development of software.
-The wording in Revision 6 has also been updated to ensure that the contract can be used internationally.
+- MF/1 A model form of contract for use in connection with home or overseas contracts for the design, supply and installation of electrical, electronic and mechanical plant, including special conditions for the ancillary development of software.
+The wording in Revision 6 has also been updated to ensure that the contract can be used internationally. - MF/2 A model form of general conditions of contract for use in connection with home or overseas contracts for the supply of electrical, electronic or mechanical plant. - MF/3 A model form of general conditions of contract for use in connection with home contracts for the supply of electrical and mechanical goods.

-- MF/2 (Revision 1) (1999 edition) (MF/2) A model form of general conditions of contract for use in connection with home or overseas contracts for the supply of electrical, electronic or mechanical plant. - MF/3 (Revision 1) (2001 edition) (MF/3) A model form of general conditions of contract for use in connection with home contracts for the supply of electrical and mechanical goods. - MF/4 (2003 edition) (MF/4) A model form of terms and conditions of engagement for an engineering consultant, for use in connection with home or overseas projects. - Commentary on MF/1 (Revision 5) - Commentary on MF/2 (2000 edition) - Commentary on MF/4 (2003 edition)
+- MF/4 A model form of terms and conditions of engagement for an engineering consultant, for use in connection with home or overseas projects.

+- Commentary on MF/1.

+- Commentary on MF/2.

+- Commentary on MF/4.